People at BIOGRIP

 Dr Vincent Hare

-Earth Scientist, Archaeology, University of Cape Town
+Earth Scientist, Stable Light Isotope Laboratory, Archaeology, University of Cape Town

 Vincent Hare is an earth scientist whose research interests span Cenozoic palaeoclimatology, palaeoenvironments, novel dating methods, past climate change and the carbon cycle.
 His special research interest is the application of stable isotope geochemistry to understanding changes in ancient atmospheres, to better understand fossil and archaeological plants, and to refine predictions of future climate change.
 He holds degrees in both Physics and Archaeological Sciences from UCT and Oxford (MSc, DPhil), where he was a Clarendon Scholar.
 Hare is a member of the American Geophysical Union and the European Geophysical Union, Secretary of the Southern African Society for Quaternary Research, and Past Global Changes (PAGES) Early Career Representative for Africa.